-• Consumer business
+Consumer business

-The segment's products and related services include HVAC for consumer use, domestic refrigeration products, laundry and kitchen appliances.
+The segment's products and related services include HVAC for consumer use, domestic refrigeration products, laundry, kitchen and small domestic appliances.
 It is supported by a vast network of distributors, dealers, retailers and technicians, who sell, install and service the Group's products primarily in the residential and light commercial segments.

-• Commercial business
+Commercial business